Politics

 "Russia has given us what's most precious of all, which is the Orthodox faith, and we are forever grateful," said Archbishop Alexei.
 He added that he tries to visit Russia every year and that his priests and seminarians feel "at home" there.

-The archbishop did not consider it necessary to tell the Russian president that Russia is now bringing death and suffering to the coreligionist Ukrainian people.
-I am afraid this shows that the archbishop’s Christian conscience has fallen asleep – and soundly.
+The archbishop did not consider it necessary to tell the Russian president that Russia is now bringing death and suffering to Ukrainian people.
+I am afraid this demonstrates that the archbishop's Christian conscience has fallen asleep—and soundly.
 A shameful spectacle, unworthy of an Orthodox bishop in a free country.

 Putin graciously assured him in response that the archbishop is always a welcome guest in Russia.
 Indeed, anyone willing to remain silent about the war is welcome.
-After all, there are lots of things to talk about besides the war!
+After all, there are plenty of things to discuss besides the war!

-A man who orders the bombing of Ukrainian cities, the torture of POWs, the kidnapping of children and the persecution of his own citizens for being against the war.
+A man who orders the bombing of Ukrainian cities, the torture of POWs, the kidnapping of children, and the brutal persecution of his own citizens for opposing the war.

 If one is weak and not ready to tell truth to power, it is better to avoid such a meeting.
-But the desire to be near the “Orthodox dictator” and talk with him tête-à-tête won out.
-Archbishop Alexei displayed the moral relativism so characteristic of Orthodox hierarchs.
+But the desire to be near the "Orthodox dictator" and talk with him tête-à-tête prevailed.
+Archbishop Alexei displayed the moral relativism so characteristic of Orthodox hierarchs, not only in Russia.

-It is now clear that Archbishop Alexei had carefully prepared for this meeting, even while keeping it a complete secret.
+It is now clear that Archbishop Alexei had carefully prepared for this meeting, even while keeping it completely secret.
 How did he develop confidential channels of communication with the Kremlin?
-What new acquaintances did he make on his numerous trips to Russia, and how did he manage to prove his loyalty to Putin?
-For it is obvious the Kremlin would never consider a meeting with a disloyal bishop.
+What new acquaintances did he make on his numerous trips to Russia in recent years, and how did he manage to prove his loyalty to Putin?
+For it is obvious the Kremlin would never consider meeting with a disloyal bishop.

 Days before the Trump-Putin summit, Archbishop Alexei announced a week of prayers for peace.
 Interestingly, his appeal appeared only on the diocesan website.
 The OCA chancery ignored it and did not republish it.
-The document is labeled a press release, though it is written in the style of a pastoral letter.
-One sense haste – it seems to have been written at the last minute.
+The document is labeled as a press release, though it is written in the style of a pastoral letter.
+One senses haste—it seems to have been written at the last minute.

-The “prayer for peace,” expressed in the most general terms and without naming the aggressor in the conflict, provided the perfect religious backdrop for Putin’s political rehabilitation.
-Icons exchanged, spiritual ties discussed – all of this really helps reinforce Putin’s image as the main guardian of traditional values.
+The "prayer for peace," expressed in the most general terms and without naming the aggressor in the conflict, provided the perfect religious backdrop for Putin's political rehabilitation.
+Icons exchanged, spiritual ties discussed—all of this effectively reinforces Putin's image as the principal guardian of traditional values in the modern world.
+A perfect match for Russian propaganda.

 Metropolitan Tikhon of the OCA.
 Source: Wiki Commons

-The head of the OCA, Metropolitan Tikhon (Mollard), chose to avoid taking part in this performance, even though on that day he was in San Francisco, not far from Alaska.
+The primate of the OCA, Metropolitan Tikhon (Mollard), chose to avoid participating in this performance, even though on that day he was in San Francisco, not far from Alaska.

-Metropolitan Tikhon’s absence was also a political gesture.
-It would have been more natural for the Russian president to meet not with a diocesan bishop but with the head of the local Church.
-It is unlikely that Metropolitan Tikhon would have been able to get out of such a meeting if Moscow had proposed it.
+Shall we consider Metropolitan Tikhon's absence as a political gesture too?
+It would have been more natural for the Russian president to meet not with a diocesan bishop but with the primate of the local Church.
+It is unlikely that Metropolitan Tikhon would have been able to decline such a meeting if Moscow had proposed it.
 But a different path was taken.

 It is not hard to imagine what would have happened if Putin had met with Metropolitan Tikhon.
 Photos of the OCA primate alongside a war criminal would have exploded across all Kremlin propaganda channels in Russia and far beyond.
 The meeting would have been presented as proof that "the entire Orthodox world" supports Russia.
 The reputational losses for American Orthodoxy would have been catastrophic.

-It is no wonder Metropolitan Tikhon chose the path of Pontius Pilate – he washed his hands of it.
+It is no wonder Metropolitan Tikhon chose the path of Pontius Pilate—he washed his hands of it.
 He did not openly support the meeting between Archbishop Alexei and Putin, but neither did he condemn it.
-He remained silent.
-He allowed the archbishop to play this dubious role, preserving for himself the ability to say later: “no, I was not there, it was all the initiative of the local bishop.”
-Yet given the centralized structure of the OCA, one can safely assume that without the direct blessing of Metropolitan Tikhon, Archbishop Alexei simply would not have dared to do what he did.
+He remained silent both before the meeting and after it for at least a week, and then made only a short comment that he was totally unaware of it.
+Nothing more.
+He allowed the archbishop to play this dubious role, preserving for himself the ability to say later: "No, I was not there, it was all the initiative of the local bishop."
+Yet given the centralized structure of the OCA, one can safely assume that without the direct blessing or at least consultations with Metropolitan Tikhon, Archbishop Alexei simply would not have dared to do what he did.

-Two months ago, I appealed to the All-American Council, called the highest authority within the OCA, to express solidarity with Russian priests and laypeople persecuted in Russia for their antiwar stance.
-The council ignored our letter, even though it was signed by hundreds of members of the OCA and of other local churches.
+Three months ago, I appealed to the All-American Council, called the highest authority within the OCA, to express solidarity with Russian priests and laypeople persecuted in Russia for their antiwar stance.
+The council ignored our open letter for technical reasons (submitted too late), even though it was signed by hundreds of members of the OCA and of other local churches.

 The meeting in Anchorage is another resounding slap in the face to persecuted Christians.
-Whereas the refusal to consider the open letter at the council could be attributed to procedural restrictions and seen as an accident, the meeting in Alaska clearly indicates a trend.
+Whereas the refusal to consider the open letter at the council could be seen as an accident, the meeting in Alaska clearly indicates a disturbing trend.

 Archbishop Alexei smiles as he presents Putin with an icon from his prayer corner at a time when Russian priests are being defrocked by Church authorities and forced into exile for praying for peace.

 This selective blindness is not accidental.
-The OCA received autocephaly from the Moscow Patriarchate in 1970, a decision still not recognized by Constantinople.
-A small jurisdiction with disputed legitimacy is especially vulnerable to pressure both from the “mother Church,” which serves the Putin regime, and from the Kremlin itself.
+The OCA received autocephaly from the Moscow Patriarchate in 1970, a decision still not recognized by Constantinople and some other local Churches.
+A small jurisdiction with disputed legitimacy is especially vulnerable to pressure both from the "mother Church," which serves the Putin regime, and from the Kremlin itself.

-It could be the case that the poor Alaskan diocese has been promised some reward for participating in these political games.
+It could be that the poor Alaskan diocese has been promised some reward for participating in these political games.

 St. Nicholas Cathedral (Washington, D.C.).
 Source: Wiki Commons

 I am far from suggesting that there could be a schism in the OCA episcopate.
-In one way or another, almost all bishops sympathize with Russia.
+In one way or another, quite a few OCA bishops sympathize with Russia.
 But the same can hardly be said of the priests and laity.
 Many were shocked by this meeting.
-Will their voices be heard loudly and clearly?
-Will the OCA episcopate listen?
+Will their voices be heard loud and clear?
+Will the OCA episcopate listen to this critique?
+Will the Synod react?

-Especially now, when once again we see spectacles with those ready to pay any price for an illusory closeness to Russian power, secular or ecclesiastical.
+Especially now, when once again we witness spectacles with those ready to pay any price for an illusory closeness to Russian power, secular or ecclesiastical.

-For the OCA, however, the consequences could be devastating: a deepening conflict with members of the Church who identify with the Ukrainian diaspora in the US, as well as worsening relations with Christian churches that have clearly and unequivocally condemned Russia’s aggression against Ukraine.
+For the OCA, however, the consequences could be devastating: a deepening conflict with members of the Church who are against the war, especially those who identify with the Ukrainian diaspora in the U.S., as well as worsening relations with Christian churches that have clearly and unequivocally condemned Russia's aggression against Ukraine.

 The destruction may give rise to renewal.
-Many members of the Church – not only the young, but people of all ages – were shocked by Alaska.
-Is it not time to unite and pose a direct question to Metropolitan Tikhon: why are we discrediting our Church in this way?
+Many members of the Church—not only the young, but people of all ages—were shocked by the Alaska meeting.
+Is it not time to unite and pose a direct question to Metropolitan Tikhon: Why is the bishop discrediting our Church in this way?

-Did Archbishop Alexei meet with Putin with the Synod’s blessing?
+Did Archbishop Alexei meet with Putin with the Synod's blessing?
 If so, then the Synod is complicit in this disgrace, which amounts to moral bankruptcy.
-If not, meaning this was the archbishop’s personal decision, then he must bear canonical responsibility for actions that could tar the entire Church.
+If not, meaning this was the archbishop's personal initiative, then he must bear canonical responsibility for actions that could tarnish the entire Church.
+Did Archbishop Alexei realize that many found the scene in Anchorage deeply unsettling?

 Archbishop Alexei has made his choice, openly siding with the aggressor.
 Metropolitan Tikhon tries to remain on the sidelines.
 But history knows no neutrality in the face of evil.
 Sooner or later, the choice must be made: with Christ or with Caesar?
 With the persecuted or with the persecutors?
 With truth or with power?